ctrager/budoco/README.md

 dotnet run
 ```

 Login as admin.
 Type something, anything as your password.
 You will be redirected to a reset password page.
+If you are just playing around and want to create more users, set "DebugAutoConfirmRegistration" to 1 in budoco_config_active.txt.

 ## Using Budoco